joachim-gassen/botex/docs/tutorials/exp_3llms.md

 After `NSESSIONS` have been completed, the code exports the oTree data to a CSV file and stops both the oTree and the llama.cpp servers.

-If you want to reproduce the analysis presented below, you would need increase `NSESSIONS` so that multiple sessions are beeing plaid.
+If you want to reproduce the analysis presented below, you would need increase `NSESSIONS` so that multiple sessions are beeing played.
 The analysis below is based on 50 sessions.

 ## Analyze the Data